 Early detection is crucial.
 Check your skin thoroughly every three months, from the top of your head to the soles of your feet.
 Ask your partner or friend to help check areas you can’t see, like your back, the back of your ears, and your genital area.
 In addition to self-checks, you should have a full-body skin examination with your dermatologist at least once a year.

-Visit your doctor if you suspect the early signs of melanoma, like a new mole or one with unique characteristics, such as changes in shape or size, itching, or bleeding.
+Visit a dermatologist if you suspect the early signs of melanoma, like a new mole or one with unique characteristics, such as changes in shape or size, itching, or bleeding.
 Proper age spots are non-cancerous; however, if you detect a darker mark rapidly changing in size or shape, visit a dermatologist.
 If you spend a lot of time in the sun, have a family history of skin cancer, or have suspicious moles, you should be screened regularly from age 20.

 How is skin cancer diagnosed?